Hanshan1988/SYD_DAT_3_Project/README.md

-# Individual Project for GA Data Science Course
+# Individual Project for General Assembly's Data Science Course
-## Project Outline
-### NYC Yellow Taxi 2013
+## NYC Yellow Taxi 2013
-* This project explores multiple aspects of the publicly available NYC Taxi data set.
-* This project ultimately tries to cluster parts of taxi trips together so users can efficiently ride-share.
-* Visualisations will be important both as an intermediate step towards machine learning and as final products of gaining insights.
+### Project Outline
+* To predict taxi fare price under different conditions.
+* To classify the probability of sharing a ride within 10-minute waiting windows under different conditions.
+* To visualize the changes of taxi demand at different pickup and dropoff points under different conditions.

+### The Data
-* The data set contains variables such as pick-up and drop-off points, time of the day, number of passengers, travel time and fare.
+* The taxi dataset contains variables such as pick-up and drop-off points, time of the day, number of passengers, travel time and fare.
-* The data can be obtained from http://www.andresmh.com/nyctaxitrips/
+* The taxi data can be obtained from http://www.andresmh.com/nyctaxitrips/
+* The weather dataset for hourly precipitation can be obtained from http://www.noaa.gov/

+### How It Runs
+* Clone this repository
+* In terminal, navigate to the directory of this repo folder on your local machine
+* In terminal, type 'python __init__.py'
+* Open an internet browser page and type in 'localhost:5000'

+### How It Works
+* The machine learning models are trained in Python and exported as pickle .pkl files.
+* The taxi fare prediction model is a regression one and the taxi shareabiliy model is a classification one.
+* The pickled models are are applied to web pages through Flask, a micro web framework linking Python with HTML, CSS and JavaScript libraries.
+* Visualizations on are done with Leaflet and D3, both JavaScript libraries.